ixartz/Next-js-Boilerplate/_work/sow.md

 order: 10
 name: Sow
 title: Founding a startup delivering groceries direct from your local farmers
-date: "2015-05-01T22:12:03.284Z"
+date: '2019-05-01'
-posttype: "project"
+posttype: 'project'
-category: "design"
+category: 'design'
-color: "#1F9085"
+color: '#1F9085'
 href: null
-thumbnail: "./thumb.png"
+thumbnail: '/assets/sow/thumb.png'
-what: "Market Research, Product design, Front-end development, Prototyping"
+what: 'Market Research, Product design, Front-end development, Prototyping'
-with: "Jason Thomas"
+with: 'Jason Thomas'
-role: "Co-founder.
-Responsible for product, design, and marketing"
+role: 'Co-founder.
+Responsible for product, design, and marketing'
-when: "Sep 2018 – Mar 2019"
+when: 'Sep 2018 – Mar 2019'
-headline: "Connecting a neighborhood direct with its local farmers"
+headline: 'Connecting a neighborhood direct with its local farmers'
-coverbg: "./box-wide.jpg"
+coverbg: '/assets/sow/box-wide.jpg'
-summary: "Through 2018-19, with Jason Thomas, I cofounded Sow – a marketplace for groceries from local farms.
+summary: 'Through 2018-19, with Jason Thomas, I cofounded Sow – a marketplace for groceries from local farms.
 Over 9 months we designed a brand, tested several prototypes, and raised funding.
-Eventually shutting down after failing to find a sustainable business model."
+Eventually shutting down after failing to find a sustainable business model.'
 ---

 # The initial pitch